 Chief, Division of Pulmonary, Critical Care and Sleep Medicine

-AEOD has been compensated by the following companies for consultation regarding new drug development and clinical trials: Bayer, Xellia, Novartis, Insmed.
-AEOD has been or is the Principal Investigator for trials sponsored by the following companies (research funding provided directly to Georgetown University): Bayer, Insmed, Aradigm, Gilead.
-AEOD is the Principal Investigator for the Bronchiectasis Research Registry, sponsored by the COPD Foundation (research funding provided directly to Georgetown University).
-AEOD is the author of a reference cited in this monograph.
+AEOD has received scientific consulting fees from the following companies: Bayer, Xellia, Horizon, Grifols, Insmed, and Electromed.
+AEOD is the Principal Investigator for trials sponsored by the following companies (research funding provided directly to Georgetown University): Bayer, Insmed, Aradigm, Parion, Zambon.
+AEOD has been a faculty member at the annual meetings of CHEST (American College of Chest Physicians), American Thoracic Society, and European Respiratory Society.
+AEOD is the author of a reference cited in this topic.

-Dr Anne E. O'Donnell would like to gratefully acknowledge Dr Pamela J. McShane and Dr Sangeeta M. Bhorade, previous contributors to this monograph.
-PJM and SMB declare that they have no competing interests.
+Dr Anne E. O'Donnell would like to gratefully acknowledge Dr Pamela J. McShane and Dr Sangeeta M. Bhorade, previous contributors to this topic.

 Honorary Senior Lecturer